Introduction: The Big Five

 - In fact, you’ve probably thought to yourself “This new crazy technology is going to change everything.”

-- You’re interested in ideas and how people interpret them, and you’re eager to find out why people think what they think.
+- You’re interested in how people interpret ideas, and you’re eager to find out why people think what they think.

 - You often like trying new things, new foods, new drinks, new stories, and new activities.